-In terms of nomenclature, in some documents, Timor Hybrid is also known as HDT (short for Hibrido de Timor ) or Tim Tim (short for Timor Timur – Indonesian) referring to East Timor because this place used to be a province.
+In terms of terminology, in some documents, Timor Hybrid is also known as HDT (short for Hibrido de Timor ) or Tim Tim (short for Timor Timur – Indonesian), referring to East Timor because this place used to be a province.
 27th of Indonesia before declaring independence.

 Arabica, Robusta coffee, and rust disease